leifbr/f5certlabs/docs/class2/module10/lab1.rst

 *Q5.
 What is the status and sync status on the BIG-IPs?*

-On your configurated BIG-IP (bigip01), click on the sync status (**Awaiting Initial Sync**) or go to **Device Management > Overview**.
+On your configured BIG-IP (bigip01), click on the sync status (**Awaiting Initial Sync**) or go to **Device Management > Overview**.

 ..
 WARNING::